Cycling is a great way for kids to experience a country – Andy Patton has this advice to help you organise a family cycling holiday in France.

 Fixed-based cycling holiday or point to point?

-If your children have a particular interest – such as animal parks, transport, theme parks or just simply heading to the beach – you may want to plan your own holiday to factor this in (the Atlantic coast around Lacanau might be a good option).
+If your children have a particular interest – such as animal parks, transport, theme parks or just simply heading to the beach – you may want to plan your own holiday to factor this in.

 Which bikes to hire?